Essential, invisible: Covid has 200,000 merchant sailors stuck at sea

 A pandemic on land and sea

-Life at sea, which typically has merchant mariners home half the year and away for the other, places tough demands on workers and their families.
+Life at sea, which typically has merchant mariners home half the year and away for the other half, places tough demands on workers and their families.

 Sara Gasper is a port dispatcher in Houston.
 Her husband, Nick Gasper, is a captain with Maersk.
 They have a 3-year-old daughter.